Excited state preparation on a quantum computer through adiabatic light-matter coupling: Introduction

-Current excited-state quantum algorithms are primarily based on VQE or quantum subspace diagonalization (QSD) methods.
+Current excited-state quantum algorithms are primarily based on VQE or diagonalization-based methods.
 Excited-state VQE algorithms employ modified objective functions, such as the ensemble energy of multiple low-lying states\cite{Nakanishi2019,Parrish2019,Yalouz2021,Grimsley2025} and the folded-spectrum approach,\cite{McClean2016,Santagati2018,CadiTazi2024} or enforce orthogonality to the ground state and lower-lying excited states.\cite{Lee2019,Higgott2019,Chan2021,Ibe2022,Shirai2022} These methods all require a suitable variational \textit{ansatz} and face practical challenges such as difficult convergence, high measurement costs, and deep quantum circuits.
 Furthermore, the multitude of stationary points in variational algorithms\cite{Boy2025} may hinder excited-state assignment as the variational principle no longer indicates the most physical approximation.
+Alternatively, quantum equation of motion and linear response theory\cite{Colless2018,Ollitrault2020,Urbanek2020,Asthana2023,Kumar2023,Jensen2024,Reinholdt2024,Gandon2024,Ziems2024} can be used to compute excited-state energies and properties from a VQE ground-state wavefunction prepared on the quantum device.
+However, this method only provides access to energies and is not suitable for excited state preparation.

-Alternatively, QSD uses the quantum device to compute Hamiltonian and overlap matrix elements for a set of basis states.\cite{Motta2024} The basis may be constructed using real or imaginary time evolution,\cite{Stair2020,Motta2020} as a Krylov expansion,\cite{Oumarou2025,Oliveira2025} or from equation of motion and linear response theory.\cite{McClean2017,Colless2018,Ollitrault2020,Urbanek2020,Asthana2023,Jensen2024,Reinholdt2024,Gandon2024} This approach has seen significant recent interest in the context of quantum selected configuration interaction and sample-based quantum diagonalization, where the most important electron configurations are sampled from a trial state prepared on the quantum device.\cite{Kanno2023,Reinholdt2025,Mikkelsen2025,RobledoMoreno2025,Barison2025} While solving the subsequent generalized eigenvalue problem provides ground- and excited-state energies, QSD is less suited to excited state preparation because encoding the linear combination of basis states on the quantum device requires many ancilla qubits and controlled operations.\cite{Formichev2024}
+Another approach is to use quantum subspace diagonalization techniques, where the quantum device is used to compute Hamiltonian and overlap matrix elements for a set of basis states and the corresponding eigenstates are computed on a classical device.\cite{Motta2024} Variants of this method differ in the choice of basis states.
+The quantum subspace expansion (QSE) uses basis states constructed using excitations from a ground-state VQE solution,\cite{McClean2017} mirroring traditional multireference configuration interaction techniques.\cite{Lischka2018} Quantum Krylov (QKS) methods build the basis as a Krylov expansion using real or imaginary time evolution.\cite{Stair2020,Motta2020,Cortes2022,Klymko2022,Kirby2023,Oumarou2025,Oliveira2025} However, both QSE and QKE require the solution of a generalized eigenvalue problem, which can become unstable in the presence of hardware noise.\cite{Lee2025,Cortes2022} Furthermore, preparing the resulting excited states on the quantum device requires a linear combination of basis states to be encoded using many ancilla qubits and controlled operations.\cite{Formichev2024}